alxyng/queue/README.md

 ## Usage

 To create a queueable struct, include the `queue_handle_t qh` member in your struct.

 Before using QUEUE_PUSH, ensure that the queue struct is set to NULL, this is the only initialisation that needs to be done.

 This queue implementation is not thread safe.

 Freeing the queue does not free every element in the queue if they have been dynamically allocated.
 This has to be done by popping all the elements in the queue and freeing them manually.

+Pushing the same element (at the same address) into the queue is not supported.
+This is because the 'next' member of the queue's queue_handle will be overwitten.
+This will case undefined behaviour when pushing or popping to or from the queue (see commented out test case).

 ```c
 #include <stdio.h>